webtorrent/webtorrent/README.md

 ### Install

-To install WebTorrent for use in node or the browser with `import Webtorrent from 'webtorrent'`, run:
+To install WebTorrent for use in node or the browser with `import WebTorrent from 'webtorrent'`, run:

 ```bash
 npm install webtorrent